Am I qualified to write a Luminar AI review?

 Intermediate/professional photographers: I recommend Luminar AI as a Lightroom/Photoshop plugin.
 You’ll be able to quickly export an image from Lightroom to Luminar AI to perform additional edits.
 This is how I use it.

-I noticed that Skylum promises a 30-day money-back guarantee, so you can try Luminar AI risk-free.
+I noticed that Skylum promises a 30-day money-back guarantee so that you can try Luminar AI risk-free.
 If you’re not 100% satisfied with your purchase, you can request a full refund by contacting support.

 Luminar AI offers a free trial for everyone who signs up.
-All you need to do is click on this link that takes you to the Luminar AI Free Download page and click “Free Download”.
-A download will start automatically.
+All you need to do is go to Skylum and the “Free Download” button.
+A download will start immediately.
+Then, set up the Luminar AI following the instructions and activate it for free.

 You receive a special offer with each free download: 2 Luminar AI licenses for $79.99 discounted from $99.99, and 3 licenses for $99.99 discounted from $119.99.